Scott Hoezee

 Darrell Delaney

-So, it is very important of us to know if we submit to God, and we trust in his way of doing things, because obviously he knows more than we do, definitely it will bring clarity to our life and our understanding; and this is actually a character trait of the Wonderful Counselor.
+So, it is very important for us to know if we submit to God, and we trust in his way of doing things, because obviously he knows more than we do, definitely it will bring clarity to our life and our understanding; and this is actually a character trait of the Wonderful Counselor.
 This is one of my wife’s favorite verses.
 This is her life verse.
 She lives by this verse.
 She wants to trust God in everything she does, and therefore, get clarity on how to move forward.

 Scott Hoezee